avinashkumarsinha007/revv_clone/README.md

 ## For Backend

-    1.Clone the repo using https://github.com/Vinesh3124/pepperfry_clone.git.

-    2.Open the backend folder and run the command npm i and then npm run server in terminal to start the backend.
+    1.Open the backend folder in terminal and run the command npm i and then npm run server in terminal to start the backend.

-    3.On success it will show all the connected endpoints in the terminal.
+    2.On success it will show all the connected endpoints in the terminal.

 <br>